-Another factor is U.S. trade agreements, which have focused on consumer goods crossing borders but have neglected to take into account the human needs of workers, in many cases displacing small farmers and other small businesses.
 Facing poverty, millions of people have chosen to migrate from their homes, hoping and praying to be able to provide for their families and earn a living wage.

 However, a broken U.S. immigration system often makes it difficult to migrate to the U.S. for work or to reunite with family.
-Families are kept separated by an unjust and outdated quota system that discriminates against citizens from some countries, and by long delays in document processing.
-Family separation causes emotional pain and stress as well as economic hardship and motivates spouses and children to face extremely dangerous conditions to cross the borders in the hope of reuniting in the U.S.
+Families are kept separated by an unjust and outdated quota system that discriminates against citizens

-&lt;sup>4 These categories are attributed to Ched Myers, Our God is Undocumented (Orbis Books, 2012), pp. 63-64.
+3 These categories are attributed to Ched Myers, Our God is Undocumented (Orbis Books, 2012), pp. 63-64.